Historiography of the massacres of Poles in Volhynia and Eastern Galicia: Ukrainian historiography

-The issue of the Volyn massacres was largely non-existent in Ukrainian scholarly literature for many years, and until very recently, Ukrainian historiography did not undertake any objective research of the events in Volyn.
-Until 1991 any independent Ukrainian historic research was only possible abroad, mainly in the USA and the Canadian diaspora.
+The issue of the Volyn massacres was largely non-existent in Ukrainian scholarly literature for many years, and Ukrainian historiography did not undertake any objective research of the events in Volyn.
+Until 1991, any independent Ukrainian historic research was only possible abroad, mainly in the USA and the Canadian diaspora.
 Despite publishing a number of works devoted to the history of UPA, the Ukrainian emigration researchers (with only few exceptions) remained completely mute about the Volyn events for many years.
 Until very recently much of the remaining documentation was closed in Ukrainian state archives, unavailable to researchers.
 As a result, Ukrainian historiography lacks broader reliable research of the events and the presence of the issue in Ukrainian publications is still very limited.
 The young generation of Ukrainian historians is often infected with Ukrainocentrism, and often borrows the stereotypes and myths about Poland and Poles from the biased publications of the Ukrainian diaspora.

 The active collection and publication of information regarding the Volyn Tragedy began in the summer of 2002 after it became known that Kresy organizations (made up of AK veterans and various Associations) were planning to hold commemorations in memory of only the Polish victims of the conflict.
 The I. Krypiakevych Institute of the Academy of Sciences of Ukraine began to collect accounts.
 Tetiana Kostenko has been focusing on the region of Dubno, Ivan Pusko on the regions of Volyn, and Volodymyr Sobchuk, the area around Kremenets.
 Yaroslav Tsaruk began collecting accounts from the area around Volodymyr-Volyns'k in 1985 and became more active in the 1990s, stimulated by the writings of Yu.
 Turovsky and V. Siemaszko, when he noticed that the accounts in their writings did not correspond with his own findings.
 Travelling by bicycle throughout the area, he collected accounts from those who remembered the events, and made lists of those who died or were wounded during the war, including accounts about Poles, Ukrainians and others.
 He counterchecked the accounts against information that was collected immediately after the war and again in 1976.
 The post war account paralleled his findings, whereas the 1976 account was specially written to show all anti-soviet actions in a negative light.